 Whatever you are planning to do there, the Volcanoes will amaze you.

 Arenal is one of the most beautiful volcanoes on Earth.
 Known for its imposing height, lush flora, great weather, myriad activities and tours to entertainment and delight.
 The Arenal Volcano is considered to be one of the most beautiful volcanoes in Central America.
 Until 1968, the Arenal Volcano was said to be dormant.
 The eruptions have been recorded to have stopped since October 2010.
 The Arenal Volcano National Park has been the number one go-to place in Costa Rica.
 Moreover, Arenal is one of the most famous destinations for visitors from all over the world.
-Even locals enjoy the natural beauty and a uncountable number of activities available in the area.
+Even locals enjoy the natural beauty, the Arenal hot springs, hiking, canyoning, kayaking on Lake Arenal and zip lining through the Arenal Volcano National Park.

 Barva is a complex volcano in Central Costa Rica, only 22 kilometers North of San José.
 It has a lagoon which was a volcanic crater before.
 There are three hills on top which are visible from the Central Valley.
 The hills are locally known as Las Tres Marías.
 Barva last erupted about 8,000 years ago and is considered dormant now.
 There have been reports about eruptions in the last centuries but investigations could not confirm that.
 Barva is an overlooked destination in Costa Rica which might make it interesting for you.
 If you are looking for a challenging hike in a tranquil forest far away from the crowds, Barva is just exactly what you are looking for.